Deep learning for classifying dynamical states from time series via recurrence plots: Methodology

 \subsection{Recurrence Plots}

-Recurrence plots provide a two dimensional representation of the times at which a dynamical system revisits states that are close to previously encountered ones, within a predefined distance threshold $\epsilon$.
-Given a delay embedded matrix \( \mathbf{X} \) in Eq. \ref{eq:embedding_matrix}, the recurrence matrix \( \mathbf{R} \) is defined as:
+Recurrence plots provide a two-dimensional representation of the times when a dynamical system revisits states that are close to those encountered previously, within a predefined distance threshold $\epsilon$.
+Given the delay embedded matrix \( \mathbf{X} \) in Eq. \ref{eq:embedding_matrix}, the recurrence matrix \( \mathbf{R} \) is constructed with elements:

-Choosing an appropriate threshold $\epsilon$ is critical for constructing meaningful recurrence plots, as it determines which state pairs are considered recurrent and thereby influences the actual dynamical state of the system.
+The recurrence plot is then derived by adding dots corresponding to the nonzero elements of R. Choosing an appropriate threshold $\epsilon$ is critical for constructing meaningful recurrence plots, as it determines which state pairs are considered recurrent and thereby influences the actual dynamical state of the system.
 An optimal threshold preserves significant features of the dynamics while excluding noise-induced or irrelevant recurrences \cite{marwan2011pitfalls}.
 If $\epsilon$ is too small, the recurrence plot may contain very few recurrence points, leading to the omission of important dynamical patterns.
 Conversely, if $\epsilon$ is too large, the plot becomes overly dense, which can obscure important structures such as diagonal lines that reflect periodic or quasi-periodic behavior.

-To select an appropriate threshold, common approaches include fixing $\epsilon$ as a percentage of the signal’s standard deviation \cite{ambrozkiewicz2019diagnostics}, or adjusting it to maintain a fixed recurrence rate across datasets \cite{marwan2007recurrence}.
+To select an appropriate threshold, the common approaches include fixing $\epsilon$ as a percentage of the signal’s standard deviation \cite{ambrozkiewicz2019diagnostics}, or adjusting it to maintain a fixed recurrence rate across datasets \cite{marwan2007recurrence}.
 In our study, we set the threshold $\epsilon$ to achieve a fixed recurrence rate of $5\%$.
-To do this, we compute all pairwise distances and select the distance value at which $5\%$ of the distances are smaller than or equal to it, as the threshold $\epsilon$.
+To do this, we compute all pairwise distances in the embedded d-dimensional phase space and select the distance value at which $5\%$ of the distances are smaller than or equal to it, as the threshold $\epsilon$.
+Fig.~\ref{RP_plots} presents representative RPs for each class generated from different dynamical systems and noise profiles.